-Hermansky-Pudlak Syndrome (HPS;OMIM 203300) is a genetically heterogeneous disorder characterized by oculocutaneous albinism, prolonged bleeding and pulmonary fibrosis due to abnormal vesicle trafficking to lysosomes and related organelles such as melanosomes and platelet dense granules.
-This HPS database (HPSD) is to provide integrated, annotatory, and curative data distributed in a variety of public databases or predicted by bioinformatics servers for the recently cloned human and mouse HPS genes, as well as the genes responsible for HPS related syndromes, such as Chediak-Higashi syndrome (CHS), Griscelli syndrome (GS), Usher syndrome type 1B (USH1B), and Waardenburg syndrome (WS).
-To compare with non-syndromic albinism, oculocutaneous albinism (OCA), ocular albinism (OA), and piebaldism are also included in this database.
-We believe that the information gathered here will be a shortcut (an interface as well) to utilize the web-based information for the emerging interdisciplinary studies of HPS, vesicle trafficking, and organellar development.
+Hermansky-Pudlak Syndrome (HPS;OMIM 203300) is a genetically heterogeneous disorder characterized by oculocutaneous albinism, prolonged bleeding and pulmonary fibrosis in some cases due to abnormal vesicle trafficking to lysosomes and related organelles such as melanosomes and platelet dense granules.
+This HPS database (HPSD) is to provide integrated, annotatory, and curative data distributed in a variety of public databases or predicted by bioinformatics tools for the recently cloned human and mouse HPS genes, as well as the genes responsible for HPS related syndrome, such as Chediak-Higashi syndrome (CHS), Griscelli syndrome (GS), Usher syndrome type 1B (USH1B), and Waardenburg syndrome (WS).
+To compare with the above mentioned syndromic albinism genes, non-syndromic albinism genes including oculocutaneous albinism (OCA), ocular albinism (OA), and piebaldism are also included in this database.
+This database is a shortcut to utilize the web-based information for the emerging interdisciplinary studies of HPS and hypopigmentation.
 Patients with these disorders may also find useful information here to better understand their conditions.

 This HPSD is designed as a Gene-Oriented

 File (GOF) format.
 The genes included in this database are divided into five

 (1) Human and Mouse HPS, in which mutations have been identified in both human and mouse loci.

 (2) Mouse HPS Only, in which only mutations in the mouse HPS genes have been identified so far.